TheNathannator/PlasticBand/Docs/Controller Communication Basics/PS3.md

 }
 ```

-The `ps3_id` field varies between devices, and could potentially be used as another way of identifying these devices.
+The `ps3_id` field varies between devices, on standard PS3 gamepads it's `0x07`.
+It could potentially be used as another way of identifying devices.

 ## References